 U.S. Bicycle Route 50 in Ohio

-USBR 50 will go from California to Washington D.C.
-In Ohio, USBR 50 runs from Paint Road in Preble County at the Indiana border, through 11 counties[i].
+In Ohio, USBR 50 runs from Paint Road in Preble County at the Indiana border, through 11 counties.
 The route passes over to West Virginia on the Market Street Bridge in Jefferson County.
-Eighteen jurisdictions in Ohio have confirmed interest by providing resolutions of support for the route.
+Nearly 40 local jurisdictions across Ohio provided resolutions of support for the route.

 The U.S. Bicycle Routes System (USBRS) is a developing national network of bicycle routes that are numbered and signed, and often integrate local and regional bike routes and trails.
 The USBRS opens up new opportunities for bicycle touring and transportation and will eventually encompass 50,000 miles of routes in all 50 states.
 For more information, please visit www.adventurecycling.org/usbrs.